 Religion: Predominantly Christian (Church of England, Roman Catholic, Presbyterian, Methodist), sizeable Muslim, Sikh, Jewish and Hindu minorities.
 Around 15% of the population have no religion.

 Time: GMT (GMT + 1 from last Sunday in March to last Sunday in October).

-Electricity: 240 volts AC, 50Hz.
-Square three-pin plugs are standard.
+Electricity: 230 volts AC, 50Hz.
+Plugs with three square pins are standard.

-Head of Government: Prime Minister David Cameron since 2010.
+Head of Government: Prime Minister Theresa May since 2016.

 Recent History: On the passport of a British citizen are the words: the United Kingdom of Great Britain and Northern Ireland.
 This rather clumsy title reflects the long and complicated history of this awkwardly positioned archipelago, splashed by the North Sea to the east and the North Atlantic to the West.

 The history of the British Isles has been one of constant flux.
 Over the last 2,000 years, a long list of invaders and invitees have made their home on the islands including the Romans, Angles, Saxons, Vikings, Huguenots, German nobility and latterly, émigrés from Commonwealth countries and former colonies such as Jamaica, India, Pakistan and across Africa.

 Northern Ireland's Troubles (elongated enough to deserve a capital letter), between unionists loyal to the United Kingdom and nationalists who want Northern Ireland to be incorporated into Ireland, is well documented.
 The violence has subsided substantially, thanks to a power sharing agreement.